emmahone/LVM-Operator-overview/mount_unmount_flowchart.md

   B --> |No| C[Exit]
   B --> |Yes| D[Unmount FS]
   D --> E[Unmount LV]
-  E --> F[Unmount VG]
   ```
 - The flowchart starts with a "Start" node.
 - The only decision point in the flowchart is checking whether the LV is mounted.
 If the LV is not mounted, exit.
-If the LV is mounted continue to unmount the FS -> LV -> VG.
+If the LV is mounted continue to unmount the FS -> LV.